AbhilashaRavichander/NLI_StressTest/index.md

 ## Evaluation Script

+If you want to directly evaluate your system on all stress tests at once you can.
+You will need to report your predictions on the test file found [here](https://drive.google.com/file/d/1Gw3YgA63rFMqAEpzDtO0PKFJ3WsHPQ5d/view?usp=sharing) in the same format as the sample submission file found [here](https://drive.google.com/file/d/18r2lb0sU_YmOZ1mRjHdtyFhsfADD4Qje/view?usp=sharing)

 ## Confusion Matrices

 Confusion Matrices for experiments described in the paper are available [here](https://drive.google.com/file/d/1SiOZz_VyJO9zPbBDAu6WIN4RVYwj5Q1T/view?usp=sharing) .
 Confusion matrices are very useful for further insights into types of errors made by systems.